yp-edu/yp-edu.github.io/pages/_drafts/marl-cluster-training.md

 The easy part with the setup I presented is that the same script can be used to run your experiments locally or on a cluster.
 So except for the `slurm` arguments; which might differ depending on your cluster, you can use the same script.

-A typical `slurm` script would look like this:
+A typical `slurm` script, that you can launch using `sbatch launch/bench:multiwalker-jz.sh`, would look like this:

 <script src="https://gist.github.com/Xmaster6y/fc467b0b45ea3727acb4a8613d57dfea.js"></script>

-And to make use of the GPU you can just switch the experiment config as follows: adding the argument `experiment=gpu`.
+And to make use of the GPU you can just switch the experiment config by adding the argument `experiment=gpu`.
 It will simply load the default experiment config (`base_experiment`) and overrides the `gpu` config:

 <script src="https://gist.github.com/Xmaster6y/7245814c6fb5337403cc2e6b4f466827.js"></script>